vHitsuji/MultimodalGame/README.md

 These files extract different types of tracked data from either the training or eval log files.
 See the comments in the bash scripts for usage and more details.

-- `analyze_xproduct.sh`: outputs a 2d table of the in domain accuracy for all pairs of agents
+- `./logs/analyze_xproduct.sh`: outputs a 2d table of the in domain accuracy for all pairs of agents
-- `analyze_communities.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a community containing 2 pools.
+- `./logs/analyze_communities.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a community containing 2 pools.
-- `analyze_communities_chain_3.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 3 pools.
+- `./logs/analyze_communities_chain_3.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 3 pools.
-- `analyze_communities_chain_4.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 4 pools.
+- `./logs/analyze_communities_chain_4.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 4 pools.
-- `analyze_communities_chain_5.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 5 pools.
+- `./logs/analyze_communities_chain_5.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a chain community containing 5 pools.
-- `analyze_dense_3.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 3 pools.
+- `./logs/analyze_dense_3.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 3 pools.
-- `analyze_dense_4.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 4 pools.
+- `./logs/analyze_dense_4.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 4 pools.
-- `analyze_dense_5.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 5 pools.
+- `./logs/analyze_dense_5.sh`: outputs a table containing the in domain accuracy for all tracked pairs of agents for a dense community containing 5 pools.